-Life Skills or Life Orientation, personal safety may be repeated at different levels and does not depend on other content having been taught previously.
+Skill-rich subjects build horizontally, and their content is generally a collection of topic segments that can be covered in any order and often at any level.
+They are also often repeated.
+So for example, in Life Skills or Life Orientation, personal safety may be repeated at different levels and does not depend on other content having been taught previously.
 Sequence is thus not important.
 In addition in skill-rich subjects, context is paramount to the selection of content, as skills have a contextual referent and imply application.

 From the above it is clear that there are differences between subjects in terms of the strength of the concept-content link and the importance of sequencing to progression.
 Although the decision behind making these subjects optional may have been pragmatic on the part of the DBE, it nonetheless distinguishes between concept-rich, content-rich and skill-rich subjects.
-Making subjects that are more skills-based, like Technology, Economic and Management Sciences (EMS) and Creative Arts optional, makes logical sense especially in relation to the implications for progression.
+Making subjects that are more skills-based, like Technology, EMS and Creative Arts optional, makes logical sense in relation to the implications for progression especially.
 These choices potentially have equity implications, where the suspension of some subjects may result in a poorer overall education experience for learners.
-But the tension is one that needs to be managed in times of crisis and dire shortage of curriculum time, ensuring that when a normal timetable is resumed students' potential to progress in key subjects is not jeopardized.
+But the tension is one that needs to be managed in times of crisis and dire shortage of curriculum time, making sure that when a normal timetable is resumed students' potential to progress in key subjects is not jeopardized.